ajmalfaris11/FreePik-FrontEnd/README.md

 - **CSS:** Utilized for styling the elements and layouts.
 - **Bootstrap:** Employed to leverage its grid system, components, and utilities for faster and easier frontend development.

+Key Features:
+Homepage Recreation: The main focus of this project is to recreate the layout and design of the FreePik homepage.
+This includes replicating the header, search bar, featured resources section, and footer to closely resemble the original FreePik website.
+Purpose:
+The purpose of this repository is to serve as a learning exercise for frontend developers interested in understanding and implementing the design patterns and layout techniques employed by popular websites like FreePik.
+By building this frontend clone, developers can enhance their skills in HTML, CSS, and Bootstrap while gaining insights into responsive web design and UI/UX principles.